Email FacebookTwitterMenu burgerClose thin

 Investors manage their retirement accounts differently over time.
 In your working life, your retirement account will often hold a significant measure of equity funds and even, perhaps, some individual stocks.
 As you near and enter retirement most people shift this balance away from a higher risk/higher reward assets and into safer investments.

 Either way, your portfolio will still generate some money over time.
 The question of how much, though, depends on how you invest.
 If you put your entire portfolio into the S&P 500 you can expect average growth of 10% per year over time, but with bigger dips in the off years.
-If you put your entire portfolio into bonds you can expect average growth of 1.6% per year, but with much less volatility.
+If you put your entire portfolio into bonds you can expect a significantly lower rate of return.

-A $2 million retirement account invested entirely in an S&P 500 index fund would return an average of $200,000 per year.
-That’s enough for most households to live on without even dipping into the principal, but in some years that account would take significant losses.
+A $2 million retirement account invested entirely in an S&P 500 index fund that averages 10% per year would return an average of $200,000 per year.
+Most households could live on that without dipping into the principal.
+Still, some years would bring significant losses.
 So you would need to feel comfortable sometimes coasting on past withdrawals to let that account regain its value after losses.

 If you invested entirely in bonds, your account would generate an additional $32,000 per year.
 This probably isn’t enough to live on, but depending on your lifestyle and Social Security benefits it can probably help stretch your retirement savings considerably.